Skip to content

 Cost index for refuse collection, sludge removal and freight transport by road

-The weighting for the new indices is established in cooperation with Dansk Transport og Logistik (the Danish Transport and Logistics Association) and Dansk Industri (Confederation of Danish Industry), who also fund the indices.
+Index weights are established in cooperation with Dansk Transport og Logistik (the Danish Transport and Logistics Association) and Dansk Industri (Confederation of Danish Industry).
 The indices are deemed representative for refuse collection, slurry pump and freight transport by road performed in Denmark.

 Overall accuracy